Connecticut: Climate

 Connecticut lies at the rough transition zone between the southern end of the humid continental climate, and the northern portion of the humid subtropical climate.
-Northern Connecticut generally experiences a climate with cold winters with moderate snowfall and hot, humid summers.
+Northern Connecticut generally experiences a climate with hot, humid summers and moderataely cold winters with periodic snowfall.
 Far southern and coastal Connecticut has a climate with cool winters with a mix of rain and infrequent snow, and the long hot and humid summers typical of the middle and lower East Coast.
+Coastal Connecticut is the very broad transition zone between the humid continental climate and the humid subtropical climate.

 Precipitation

-Connecticut sees a fairly even precipitation pattern with rainfall/snowfall spread throughout the 12 months.
+Connecticut sees a fairly even precipitation pattern spread throughout the 12 months.
 Connecticut averages 56% of possible sunshine (higher than the U.S. national average), averaging 2,400 hours of sunshine annually.
-On average, about one third of days in the state see some amount of precipitation each year.
 Occasionally, some months may see extremes in precipitation, either much higher or lower than normal, though long term droughts and floods are rare.

 Early spring can range from slightly cool (40s to low 50s F) to warm (65 to 70 F), while mid and late spring (late April/May) is warm.
 By late May, the building Bermuda High creates a southerly flow of warm and humid tropical air, bringing hot weather conditions throughout the state.
 Average highs are 81 F in New London and 85 F in Windsor Locks at the peak of summer in late July.
 On occasion, heat waves with highs from 90 to 100 °F occur across Connecticut.
 Connecticut's record high temperature is 106 F which occurred in Danbury on July 15, 1995.
 Although summers are sunny in Connecticut, quick moving summer thunderstorms can bring brief downpours with thunder and lightning.
 Occasionally these thunderstorms can be severe, and the state usually averages one tornado per year.
 During hurricane season, the remains of tropical cyclones occasionally affect the region, though a direct hit is rare.
 Some notable hurricanes to impact the state include the 1938 New England hurricane, Hurricane Carol in 1954, Hurricane Sandy in 2012, and Hurricane Isaias in 2020.